Dynasty (1981 TV series): Awards and nominations

-Dynasty was nominated for a Golden Globe Award for Best TV Drama Series every year from 1981 to 1986, winning in 1984.
+Dynasty was nominated for the Golden Globe Award for Best Television Series – Drama every year from 1981 to 1986, winning in 1984.
 Forsythe and Collins were also nominated for Best Actor and Best Actress every year from 1981 to 1986, and Evans was nominated for Best Actress every year from 1981 to 1985.
 Evans won in 1982 (tying with Barbara Bel Geddes of rival series Dallas), Forsythe won in 1983 and 1984, and Collins won in 1983.
 John James and Gordon Thomson were also nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film (James in 1985, and Thomson in 1987).

 The series was nominated for 24 Emmy Awards over the course of its run, but only won once, for Outstanding Costumes for a Series in 1984.
 The show was nominated for a Primetime Emmy Award for Outstanding Drama Series in 1982.
 From 1982 to 1984, Forsythe received three consecutive nominations for Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
 Evans and Collins were each nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (Evans in 1983, and Collins in 1984); both actresses lost to Tyne Daly for her work on the CBS police drama series Cagney and Lacey.

 Dynasty was also an award winner at the People's Choice Awards.
 Evans won Favorite Female Performer in a New TV Program in 1982, and Favorite Female TV Performer in 1983.
 In 1984, she won Favorite Female TV Performer, and the series was named Favorite TV Drama in a tie with the NBC drama Hill Street Blues.
 Evans and the series again won those same honors in 1985, with Evans sharing the Favorite Female TV Performer prize with her co-star, Collins.
 Evans won the award again in 1986, and the series tied with Miami Vice for Favorite TV Dramatic Program.
 In 1987, Dynasty tied with the CBS series Dallas for the award Favorite Nighttime Dramatic Serial.
 Dynasty won Soap Opera Digest Awards in 1984 and 1985 for Outstanding Primetime Soap.
 In 1984 Forsythe, Evans and Collins won the awards for Outstanding Lead Actor, Actress and Villainess.
 John Forsythe won another award for Outstanding Actor in a Mature Role.
 Evans and Collins won the awards in the same categories in 1985, while Catherine Oxenberg won two awards, for Outstanding Supporting Actress and Outstanding Female Newcomer.